OwenAsbridge/OwenAsbridge/README.md

 Senior Mechanical Engineering student at **South Dakota Mines** (BS ME, May 2027) with minors in Aerospace and Systems Engineering.
 Active **Secret security clearance** through Air Force Global Strike Command.

-I'm drawn to aerospace and robotics because both fields are built on innovation — every mission, every platform, every hard problem forces engineers to create something that didn't exist before.
-I want a career where continuous learning isn't a nice-to-have but the baseline expectation of the job, and few industries embody that more than space, defense, and advanced robotics.
+I'm drawn to aerospace and robotics because both fields are built on innovation, every mission, every platform, every hard problem forces engineers to create something that didn't exist before.
+I want a career where continuous learning is the baseline expectation of the job, and few industries embody that more than space, defense, and advanced robotics.

 Actively seeking full-time engineering roles beginning Summer 2027.